gounthar/alpha-omega-stats/jenkins-pr-collector-readme.md

 6. **Output results**: The collected data is written to a JSON file for further analysis.

 ## Rate Limiting

-The tool implements a conservative rate limiting strategy to avoid hitting GitHub's API rate limits.
-By default, it makes at most 1 request per second, which is well below GitHub's limit of 5,000 requests per hour for authenticated users.
+The tool implements a conservative rate-limiting strategy to avoid hitting GitHub's API rate limits.
+By default, it makes at most one request per second, which is well below GitHub's limit of 5,000 requests per hour for authenticated users.

 ## Extending the Tool